 The Natural Navigator

-Starting with a simple question - 'Which way am I looking?' - The Natural Navigator blends natural science, myth, folklore and the history of travel to introduce you to the ancient art of finding your way using nature’s own sign-posts.
-From the pattern of a puddle to the length of a shadow, it's amazing what you will find pointing the way when you start looking for the signs.
+Starting with a simple question - 'Which way am I looking?' - Tristan Gooleyblends natural science, myth, folklore and the history of travel to introduce you to the rare and ancient art of finding your way using nature's own sign-posts, from the feel of a rock to the look of the moon.

 Praise for The Natural Navigator